arekgoral/Google-serverless-app/README.md

 # ANZ-Test
-ANZ-Test is a golang webserver that dynamically returns last commit's tag as version, last commit's SHA and description of the application.
+ANZ-Test is a golang webserver that dynamically returns last commit's tag as a version, last commit's SHA and description of the application.
 The last commit needs to be git tagged.
 E.G 'git tag 1.1' Decription is hard-coded.
 Version and SHA are injected during the build time by using the argument '-ldflags'